HenningUe/iphoto-downloader/docs/SPEC.md

 - The HTTP site does not need to be secured (i.e., no HTTPS), as the server runs only on the local machine within a private network.
-- The server shall bind only to `localhost` or `127.0.0.1` to prevent external access.
+- The server shall bind only to `<local-ip-address-of-pc>` or prevent external access.

 2.11.
 Session Storage